Home

 • Constitutional Law on a Nuclear-free Austria [BGBl.
 I No. 149/1999].

-• The Radiation Protection Act [BGBl.
+• The Radiation Protection Act 2020 [BGBl.
 I Nr.
-50/2020] provides the legal framework for the protection against the dangers arising from exposure to ionising radiation and for and the safe operation of research reactors in Austria.
+50/2020] provides the legal framework for the protection against the dangers arising from exposure to ionising radiation, radioactive waste management and for the safe operation of research reactors in Austria.

-• The General Radiation Protection Ordinance [BGBl.
+• The General Radiation Protection Ordinance 2020 [BGBl.
 II Nr.
-339/2020] stipulates more detailed legal requirements for radiation protection and nuclear safety.
+339/2020] stipulates more detailed legal requirements for radiation protection, radioactive waste management and nuclear safety.

 • The Medical Radiation Protection Ordinance [BGBl.
 II Nr.
+375/2017, last revised with BGBl.
+II Nr.
 353/2020] regulates in more detail the protection of individuals against harm resulting from ionizing radiation in medicine.

 Move to top button